 Brother Liu excitedly said, “Brother, you’ve raised a very important question.
-To learn more about the Trinitarian theory, we must investigate the, and if we do, we learn that this theory has no biblical basis, because these words were not spoken by God, nor by the prophets, nor was it revealed by the Holy Spirit.
+To learn more about the Trinitarian theory, we must investigate the Bible, and if we do, we learn that this theory has no biblical basis, because these words were not spoken by God, nor by the prophets, nor was it revealed by the Holy Spirit.
 This theory was established 300 years after the Lord came, at the First Council of Nicaea.
 There, religious leaders from every nation had an intense debate on the singular or multifaceted nature of God, and finally, according to human notions and imaginings and logical theories, established the theory of the Trinity, after which people assumed that aside from the Lord Jesus, there also existed a Father in heaven.
 Therefore, we can see that the theory of the Trinity is a product of corrupt humanity, and did not come from God.
-Today, has come to express the truth and revealed this mystery, so first let’s read a passage of Almighty God’s word.”
+Let’s read a passage of Almighty God’s word.”

 The Matter of the Father and the Son in the Bible

 I said, “Brother Liu, I very much agree with your fellowship.
 God as Jehovah and the Lord Jesus were doing different work in different eras.
 Their work was different and Their names were different, but in essence They did the work of the same Spirit, so Jehovah and the Lord Jesus were the same God.
 But, even though Jehovah and Jesus were the same God, why does the Bible record that after the Lord Jesus was baptized, a voice from heaven said, ‘This is my beloved Son, in whom I am well pleased’ (Matthew 3:17).
 Why did God call Jesus His beloved Son?
-And what about the Lord Jesus’ prayer in Gethsemane, where He called God in heaven Father?
-Why does the Bible have the titles of Father and Son?”
+And what about the Lord Jesus’ prayer in Gethsemane, where He called God in heaven Father?”

 Brother Liu smiled as he answered, “You’ve asked a critical question.
 Because so many people don’t see this question clearly, they use imaginings and theories as a basis for the theory of the Trinitarian God, and believe that the Lord Jesus has a Father.
 Is it right to say this?
 The Bible records a conversation between the Lord Jesus and Philip, ‘Philip said to him, Lord, show us the Father, and it suffices us.to him, Have I been so long time with you, and yet have you not known me, Philip? he that has seen me has seen the Father; and how say you then, Show us the Father?
 Believe you not that I am in the Father, and the Father in me? the words that I speak to you I speak not of myself: but the Father that dwells in me, he does the works’ (John 14:8–10).
 From this conversation, we can see that Philip thought the Lord Jesus was the Son of Jehovah, that the Lord Jesus had a Father in heaven, but the Lord Jesus refused to confirm that.
 Instead, the Lord only said, ‘he that has seen me has seen the Father,’ and ‘I am in the Father, and the Father in me.’
 The Lord Jesus said very clearly that the Father is the Son and the Son is the Father, that the Son and the Father are one in the same.
 But why don’t we understand it after hearing it?
 Primarily because we don’t know the essence of the incarnate God, and don’t understand the aspect of truth concerning God’s Spirit realizing in the flesh.
 Let’s read another passage of God’s word.”